FCS-analysis/PyCorrFit/docs/sec_contribute.rst

 To build this documentation, fork PyCorrFit, navigate to the `docs` (not `doc`) directory and run.

-- ``pip install -r requirements`` followed by
+- ``pip install -r requirements.txt`` followed by
 - ``sphinx-build . _build``.

 This will create the html documentation on your computer.
 Syntax warnings and errors will be displayed during the build (there should be none).
-After making your changes to your forked branch, create a pull request in GitHub.
+After making your changes to your forked branch, create a pull request on GitHub.

 If you only found a typo or wish to make text-only changes, you can also use the GitHub interface to edit the files (without testing the build